 - Apps.
 There are a few apps that aim to connect people to potential friends, including Bumble BFF, Friender and Peanut (for moms).
 It doesn’t hurt to log on knowing that others on the app are actively looking to meet people too.

 There’s an inherent degree of uncertainty when it comes to meeting strangers from the internet in real life, so take some basic precautions, like meeting in a public place and notifying others of your whereabouts.
-Using a people search service may also help give you a better idea of whether or not they are who they claim to be beforehand.
+Using a people search service may also help you to avoid stress and give you a better idea of whether or not they are who they claim to be beforehand.

 Pleased to meet you